What is the difference between CBD and Marijuana(Cannabis) oil?

 There are several good reasons to choose CBD over Cannabis oil to alleviate health conditions, but none is more important than the legality.
 While the issue of legal recreational marijuana, medicinal marijuana, and even cannabis therapeutic substances is in flux in the U.S., there are some key points to understand.

-Products high in THC content – like THC or Cannabis oils – may be illegal in states that haven’t legalized recreational and/or medicinal marijuana.
+Products high in THC content – like THC or Cannabis – may be illegal in states that haven’t legalized recreational and/or medicinal marijuana.
 Likewise, the DEA has ruled that all products containing certain levels of THC and from the cannabis plant are illegal.

 However, CBD from American Hemp Oil has no amount of THC – far below the DEA’s ceiling – and are derived from hemp.
 Therefore, among the other many advantages, it’s perfectly legal to use CBD oil from American Hemp Oil instead of THC or other Cannabis oils.

 Anyone who wants a safe, natural health supplement can use CBD.
 Some people take it just to boost their body’s systems and balance their general health.
 Others take it to treat specific ailments, such as anxiety, pain, inflammation, and even epilepsy and some nerve and muscle afflictions.
-While the FDA hasn’t’ approved CBD oil and it shouldn’t be considered a medicine, an increasing number of people all over the world have discovered the healing properties of CBD.
+While the FDA hasn’t’ approved CBD oil and it shouldn’t be considered a medicine, an increasing number of people all over the world have discovered the healing properties of high CBD liquid.